emilyjspencer/dancewear-app/README.md

 ### Java testing

-Will use JUnit to write unit tests the Java code
+Will use JUnit to unit test the Java code

 ### React testing

 Will use the React Testing Library and Jest.
-React Testing library provides a virtual FOM for the tests.
+React Testing library provides a virtual DOM for the tests.
-Jest is the test runner - used to find, run the tests, determines whether the test pass or fail.
+Jest is the test runner - used to find, run the tests, determines whether the tests pass or fail.
-Enzyme will not be use since this project uses React v 18 and Enzyme is not compatible with React v 18
+Enzyme will not be used since this project uses React v 18 and Enzyme is not compatible with React v 18

 Unit tests will be written for the more complex methods, and methods defined in the services etc

 Functional tests will be written for most of the React code.

+MockServiceWorker will simulate mock server responses

 ### E2E tests

 Cypress will be used

+# Linting and formatting

+* ESLint and Prettier
+* Requires configuring ESLint for React Testing Library and Jest-Dom
+* Requires configuring ESLint in Visual Studio Code

+# Accessibility

+# Conversion of js files to .jsx files